 There are quite a few options for owner occupants looking to buy a property with little money down.
 FHA loans are government insured loans and have been a great choice for owner occupants for many years.
-FHA loans have as little as a 3.5 percent down payment, but they are more options for low down payment loans.
+FHA loans have as little as a 3.5 percent down payment.
 Conventional loans are not backed by the government, but they also have low down payment options.
 In fact, conventional loans have 3 percent down payment options and they have other advantages as well like lower mortgage insurance.

 What are the advantages of a FHA mortgage?